mkiki254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 14: Converting a number from a decimal to a hexadecimal Task 15: Encoding and decoding a text
 Task 16: printing every other line from the input
+Task 17: Adding two numbers stored in the environment variables Water and Stir with different bases